sourcefrog/cargo-mutants/book/src/mutants.md

 source code and applying a set of rules to generate new code that is likely to compile but have different behavior.

+Mutants each have a "genre", each of which is described below.

+## Replace function body with value

-Mutants each have a "genre".
-In the current release, the only mutation genre is `FnValue`, where a function's body is replaced with a value of the same type.
+The `FnValue` genre of mutants replaces a function's body with a value that is guessed to be of the right type.

 This checks that the tests:

 1. Observe any side effects of the original function.